nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

   ![Adobe Select Server name](nx_asset://93a5cd9d-53bf-44c3-978e-017e7e50760c ?w=200,border=true)

 To login:
 1. Select your server from the list and click **Connect**.
-This will launch the Nuxeo login panel.
+This will launch the Nuxeo login via your default browser.
 1. Enter your username and password and click **Log In**.
+If you have an existing authentication token, you should not need to fill in the username and password.
+Depending on your browser, once the token has been created/retrieved, you will be automatically redirected back to your Adobe application.
+If not, simply return to your Adobe application.

 {{!--     ### NX_ASSET ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Nuxeo for Adobe CC /Adobe login connector